 ‘Find Peace’ is a Christmas song longing for the cold but merry winters of yesteryear under the modern day spectre of global warming, armed conflict and political tension.
 It is certainly a suitably poignant message for the festive season.
 With hints of GAZELLE TWIN, the off-kilter analogue buzzing and almost random sequences make for a striking listen as a frantic percussive death rattle and an emotive synth drone take hold to provide an appropriate backdrop for HANNAH PEEL’s eerie but beautiful voice.

-Available as a download and 7 inch single via Snowflakes Christmas Singles Club
+Available on the download and 7 inch single ‘Find Peace’ via Snowflakes Christmas Singles Club

 PET SHOP BOYS It Doesn’t Often Snow At Christmas (2009)